harimayco/wmenu-builder/README.md

 ```php
 composer require harimayco/laravel-menu
 ```
+***Step 2 & 3 are optional if you are using laravel 5.5***

-2. Add the following class, to "providers" array in the file config/app.php
+2. Add the following class, to "providers" array in the file config/app.php (optional on laravel 5.5)
 ```php
 Harimayco\Menu\MenuServiceProvider::class,
 ```
-3. add facade in the file config/app.php
+3. add facade in the file config/app.php (optional on laravel 5.5)
 ```php
 'Menu' => Harimayco\Menu\Facades\Menu::class,
 ```